kragen/derctuo/markdown/retro-teletext.md

-Without the internal buffer these numbers go up to 96 microseconds and 384 microseconds respectively, the second one amounting to about a third of the total memory bandwidth and thus having a significant, highly undesirable impact on the CPU's speed.
-Moreover, it would also need strong guarantees of timeliness — it wouldn't be able to tolerate any extra memory latency, so it would need to have priority over the CPU.
-The 80 bytes of memory would cost about US$39 if they cost the same as the core memory add-on for the Nova described earlier, but probably in practice you'd have to use semiconductor memory, which would cost a few times more.
-This would clearly be a good tradeoff for 7% of the whole computer's performance.
+Without the internal buffer these numbers go up to 96 microseconds and 384 microseconds respectively, the second one amounting to about a third of the total memory bandwidth and thus having a significant, highly undesirable impact on the CPU’s speed.
+Moreover, it would also need strong guarantees of timeliness — it wouldn’t be able to tolerate any extra memory latency, so it would need to have priority over the CPU.
+The 80 bytes of memory would cost about US$39 if they cost the same as the core memory add-on for the Nova described earlier, but probably in practice you’d have to use semiconductor memory, which would cost a few times more.
+This would clearly be a good tradeoff for 7% of the whole computer’s performance.

-It's probably worthwhile actually to stick the whole array of line-start pointers in main memory instead of trying to update a character generator register from an interrupt handler thousands of times a second.
+It’s probably worthwhile actually to stick the whole array of line-start pointers in main memory instead of trying to update a character generator register from an interrupt handler thousands of times a second.
 There are 768 of them, which would amount to 1536 bytes if they were in an array, some 1% of all of RAM, which is reasonable.
 (If all of the monitors had unique text on all of their lines, we could dispense with the pointers, but that would be 61 kilobytes, 47% of RAM.
-So it's probably necessary to have some degree of sharing in order to free up space for application data; the array of pointers is the easiest way to do this.
+So it’s probably necessary to have some degree of sharing in order to free up space for application data; the array of pointers is the easiest way to do this.
 This could be as simple as some blank lines.)